-Explanation: Abrasive wear is often a slow, but unavoidable wear mechanism caused by hard non-metallic inclusions or other hard particles in contact with the tool surface.
+Explanation: abrasive wear is often a slow, but unavoidable wear mechanism caused by hard non-metallic inclusions or other hard particles in contact with the tool surface.

-Improvements: The critical tool steel properties are hardness, high volume of carbides and high hardness of the carbides.
-ASP® metallurgy enable to produce steels with much higher carbon and alloying element (carbides formers) that conventional tool steels.
+Improvements: the critical tool steel properties are hardness, high volume of carbides and high hardness of the carbides.
+ASP® metallurgy enables to produce steels with much higher carbon and alloying element (carbide formers) than conventional tool steels.

 Consequently, ASP® can reach a very good abrasive wear resistance.